variantstudios/wisdomwaysacupuncture.com/_posts/2016-08-06-portrait-of-a-food-meltdown-even-acupuncturists-must-find-ways-to-keep-keepin-on-when-eating-healthy-feels-too-overwhelming.md

 I can happily say that I met the rest of that week with a fridge stocked full of yummy, prepared food:

-* Pina-Colada Chicken over Zucchini Noodles (yes, they ARE pure zucchini, no flour at all, made with my [spiralizor](http://r20.rs6.net/tn.jsp?e=001YkC9hIhNwOu6SIFvFFYQX9tPuFRk35oaHhI6DJn0j_w6PHrOfSmoOcokdNOAMluSJjEGt60SC6eroiZ6Or88l5XWy0W9CZDekrrA5av3ugaRDbyOACbXxiPhsF3J5ZL7FGdP7XIUfqwWidZSgcL7bTb9M54zKc4M6_acD_YDZUaEfVFiCSJvo3w4eC0bWESpsCON6LbJwCg-l6520FS1ToMK1GEavXY6SF1GGEEd5JJ9vVuaXmFtnAbR6yRu3tWHlFNcPMhkYd9jf91XukpJPAxsJdASecZnrSDSN-LomHFV1SbaMm_JXg==){: target="_blank"}…yay to the patient who shared that idea with me months ago, I LOVE it!)
+* Pina-Colada Chicken over Zucchini Noodles (yes, they ARE pure zucchini, no flour at all, made with my spiralizor…yay to the patient who shared that idea with me months ago, I LOVE it!)
 * Middle Eastern Lamb Meatballs over a diced cabbage, daikon radish, and cucumber salad with homeade, creamy paleo gyro sauce to drizzle over
 * Paleo Shepherd’s Pie, made with cauliflower and sweet potato mash instead of potatoes, combining both the best of Paleo and Chinese medicine nutrition principles for this time of year.